 Cauliflower and Avocado Salad

-The pairing of cauliflower and avocado in a salad might seem offbeat, but they are a compatible duo.
+The pairing of cauliflower and avocado in a salad might seem offbeat, but they make a compatible duo.
 They add up to a delectable cold dish that goes well with spicy main dishes—chilies, curries, and the like.
+Photos by Evan Atlas.

 Serves: 4 to 6